Martín Varsavsky

-Martín Varsavsky Waisman-Diamond (born April 26, 1960) is an Argentine entrepreneur, philanthropist, and right-wing activist based in Spain who funded several companies worldwide, as well as serving as an early-stage investor in others.
-Currently, Varsavsky is Executive Chairman and Founder of Prelude Fertility and Chief Executive Officer and Founder of Overture Life.
+Martín Varsavsky Waisman-Diamond (born April 26, 1960) is an Argentine-Spanish entrepreneur and philanthropist who has founded more than ten companies across telecommunications, renewable energy, biotechnology, fertility medicine, autonomous vehicles, and artificial intelligence.
+He is currently CEO of Certuma, an autonomous clinical AI company, and chairman of Gameto, Inception Fertility (formerly Prelude Fertility), and Overture Life.

 Early life and education

-Born to Carlos Varsavsky and Silvia Waisman-Diamond, Varsavsky attended primary school at the New Model School and the Colegio Nicolás Avellaneda high school.
-He was raised in the Jewish faith.
+Varsavsky was born in Buenos Aires to a Jewish family.
+His father is Carlos Varsavsky, a Harvard-educated astrophysicist; his mother is Silvia Waisman-Diamond.
+At age 17, Varsavsky and his family fled Argentina as refugees during the military dictatorship, assisted by B'nai B'rith.
+The family's departure was precipitated by the forced disappearance of his cousin, David Horacio Varsavsky, one of the desaparecidos of the Dirty War.

-At the age of 17, he moved with his family to the United States as a refugee supported and assisted by B'nai B'rith, following the forced disappearance of his cousin, David Horacio Varsavsky.
-In 1981 he obtained a BA at the New York University, in 1983 he earned an MA in International Affairs from Columbia University and in 1985 an MBA at Columbia Business School.
+In 1981 he obtained a BA at the New York University, in 1983 he earned an MA in international affairs from Columbia University and in 1985 an MBA at Columbia Business School.

 Career

-In 1984, at the age of 24 and still in college, Varsavsky created Urban Capital Corporation, a real estate company in New York that was one of the early developers of loft apartments.
-Urban Capital Corporation purchased industrial buildings and recycled them into residential apartments and offices, developing up to 50 thousand square meters in the SoHo and Tribeca neighborhoods of New York City.
+First projects

-In 1986, together with Argentine scientist Claudio Cuello and César Milstein (Medical Science Nobel Prize), Varsavsky founded Medicorp Sciences, a biotechnology company in which he is still a shareholder.
-Based in Montreal, Medicorp Sciences were among the first to make AIDS and Cancer products of different kinds (HIV and PSA tests).
+While at Columbia, Varsavsky founded Urban Capital Corporation with Len Kahn, focused on residential and commercial real state redevelopment in Tribeca and SoHo.
+In 1986 he co-founded Medicorp Sciences in Montreal alongside Argentine scientist Claudio Cuello and Nobel laureate César Milstein; the company developed early commercial HIV and PSA diagnostic tests.

-In 1991, Varsavsky founded the telecommunications company Viatel in Colorado, which operated a call-back service, as an alternative traditional long-distance operators, similar to Econophone.
+In 1991, Varsavsky founded the telecommunications company Viatel in Colorado, which operated a call-back service, as an alternative traditional long-distance operators.
 Viatel later became an alternative telecommunications service provider in France, Belgium, Italy, Spain and the United Kingdom.
 In 1997 Varsavsky resigned his official positions and sold his Viatel shares.